 - 1 Clean round the fuel filter. - 2 Remove the filter with a suitable filter remover.
 Collect any spilled fuel in a collection vessel. - 3 Clean the filter mating surface on the filter bracket. - 4 Lubricate the seal with diesel fuel and install the new fuel filter.
-Tighten the fuel filter in accordance with the instructions on the fuel filter. - 5 Where necessary, purge the fuel system; refer to Bleeding the Fuel System page 60. - 6 If a water trap is installed, change the filter in it at the same time as the fuel filter, and clean the water trap in the plastic bowl under the filter with a soft rag.
+Tighten the fuel filter in accordance with the instructions on the fuel filter. - 5 If necessary, vent the fuel system, please refer to Bleeding the Fuel System page 55.